msink/kotlin-libui/docs/libui.ktx/-form/delete.md

 `fun delete(index: Int)`

-deletes the nth control of the form.
+Removes the widget at index from the form.